AntonGomes/software-testing/project-requirements.md

 **RR 2.** If the LLM fails to identify a CSS selector, the API should return a clear and actionable error response or log an appropriate warning.

-**RR 3.** The API should preserve partial site-settings updates if some selectors are successfully identified but others fail.
+**RR 3.**  If the LLM fails to identify a CSS selector, the site-setting should not be updated.